Zaubeerer/zaubeerer.github.io/content/Random/hello_world.md

 In this category, I am going to write about my experiences on working collaboratively, including articles on `GitLab`, `GitHub`, `VS Code Liveshare`, `Slack`, `hackathons`, and more.
 Because the most efficient code is not sufficient if human communication is suboptimal.

-So, if you want to focus on Python content, check out www.robin-beer.de/category/collaboration.html.
+So, if you want to focus on Python content, check out the category <a href="www.robin-beer.de/category/collaboration.html" target="_blank">Collaboration</a>.

 ![gitlab values](https://about.gitlab.com/handbook/values/images/values.png)